itssodope01/Database-Web-Interaction/README.md

 Open Web Browser and go to:
 >http://localhost:8000/pritam.php  (Log In required -see below)

-!impoertant (before running hashpass.php script)
+!important (before running hashpass.php script)
 Add to existing Database table for users and Passwords:
 >use database_a;
 CREATE TABLE users (